emmacarla/glossary/README.md

 # LifeChoices Glossary 2018
 A glossary for all the funky terminology you guys hear in class.

-Here is the live link: https://emmacarla.github.io/glossary/
+Here is the live link to the website, please feel free to style and edit it as you see fit. https://emmacarla.github.io/glossary/

 Please add your glossary terms / words below.
 Example: